Gravitational wave memory of compact binary coalescence in the presence of matter effects: Detection prospects of postmerger memory from stacking multiple events

 We generate the events with fixed intrinsic parameters as mentioned above.
-For the extrinsic parameters, we fix the inclination angle of the binary as optimal for the non-linear memory i.e., edge-on.
-We consider two cases of redshift distributions, where the events are sampled uniformly between 0 and a maximum redshift of $z_{\mathrm{max}}=0.1$ and $z_{\mathrm{max}}=1$.
+For the extrinsic parameters, we fix the inclination angle of the binary as optimal for the nonlinear memory i.e., edge-on.
+We consider the redshift distribution, where the events are sampled uniformly between 0 and a maximum redshift of $z_{\mathrm{max}}=0.1$.
+Here we are investigating a subtle effect that will only be detectable in a population of events with a very high SNR.
+The low SNR of memory for the high redshift events will take a random walk in Gaussian noise parameter space since the high redshift events lead to further diminished memory SNR.
+Therefore, we focus on a nearby universe with a maximum redshift of $z_{\mathrm{max}}=0.1$, where events can be reasonably regarded as uniformly distributed in volume \cite{Review_Grant2022}.
 The maximum luminosity distance ($D_L$) is computed from the redshift as in Ref.~\cite{hor_dist}.
-Then for each case of EoS and redshift distribution, we generate 10 events to compute the effective cumulative SNR as given in Eq.~(\ref{eqn:snr_sum}).
-We repeat this process fifty times to obtain a distribution in cumulative SNR for each case of redshift and EoS.
+Then for each case of EOS, we generate ten events to compute the effective cumulative SNR as given in Eq.~(\ref{eqn:snr_sum}).
+We repeat this process 50 times to obtain a distribution in cumulative SNR for each case of EOS.
 The results are reported in terms of the median and the 25\% spread from the median of cumulative SNR.
 We follow the same procedure for 100 events.